 Yarn & Amounts: One 50g balls of Soft Donegal (100% Merino Wool, 63m/68yds per 50g) in shade A (shade 5311 Unshin) and two 50g balls in shade B (shade 5334 Gara).

 Tension: 16 stitches and 21 rows to 10cm square over rib pattern when using 5.5mm needles.

 My design ideas and advice: This is one of my favourite hat patterns, just because I love knitting with this yarn and because it is chunky it knits up quickly.
 There is something giving about this Soft Donegal.
 It is made traditionally in Donegal and this I love, it is soft which is perfect for a hat and I feel it bounces, there is something about it that makes it feel bouncy in my hands – like soft fluffy clouds.

-Click on the following links for my How To videos that may help with this pattern: This pattern uses what i call the Trinity Stitch, some knitters call it the Blackberry Stitch.
+Click on the following link for my How To videos that may help with this pattern: This pattern uses what i call the Trinity Stitch, some knitters call it the Blackberry Stitch.
 I’ve made a video to show you how to make the stitch: Trinity Stitch.